Fortress Europe: Migration flashpoints in 2025

 Rome now plans to transform one of the centres into a repatriation hub, in a bid to overcome the legal hurdles.

-Spain plans to legalise around 300,000 undocumented immigrants a year over the next three years as it seeks to expand its labour force due to its ageing population.
+It also plans to legalise 300,00 undocumented immigrants a year over the next three years as it seeks to expand its labour force as its population ages.
 A draft bill is being debated by parliamentary groups.

-(Reporting by Joanna Gill in Brussels and Lin Taylor in London; Editing by Jon Hemming.)
+(Reporting by Joanna Gill in Brussels and Lin Taylor in London; Editing by Ayla Jean Yackley, Jon Hemming and Lyndsay Griffiths.)

 Context is powered by the Thomson Reuters Foundation Newsroom.